FreeHealth/freehealth/README.md

 - FreeBSD: need compilation of git trunk (please contact the author)
 - Windows (from XP to latest)

+There is currently a [Reflexion about porting to Meteor.js] for desktop, mobile and as a web application.

 ### Where can I find informations about FreeMedForms?

 - Main [website]